-Council's teething issues plea as Napier's new recycling service starts without purpose-built trucks
+Council's recycling teething issues: three bins per house, one truck per bin

 "How is it an improvement when costing more ecologically, plus wages for three drivers?"

-Napier City Council's Environmental Service manager Cameron Burton said the current fleet of trucks is being used in the interim, while its purpose-built fleet is completed.
+Napier City Council's environmental service manager Cameron Burton said the current fleet of trucks was temporary, while its purpose-built fleet was completed.

 "Due to the very quick turnaround in developing this contract, going out to public tender, evaluating tenders, awarding the contract, agreeing to terms etc, it is not physically possible to have a purpose-built new fleet constructed and road-tested in that time."

-He said the old trucks, which had three compartments, which meant more trips to the depot, as it had to return each time one of the sections filled up.
+He said the old trucks, which had three compartments, had meant more trips to the depot, as it had to return each time one of the sections filled up.

 While the exact cost of the new operation is commercially sensitive, he said the new operation is slightly cheaper than the fortnightly service.